Musculoskeletal Rehabilitation

 What is musculoskeletal rehabilitation?

-A musculoskeletal rehabilitation (rehab) program is a doctor-supervised program designed for people with impairments or disabilities due to disease, disorders, or injury to the muscles, tendons, ligaments, or bones.
-Musculoskeletal rehab programs can often improve the person's ability to function, reduce symptoms, and improve the person's well-being.
+A musculoskeletal rehabilitation (rehab) program is supervised by a team of medical professionals.
+It is designed for people with impairments or disabilities due to disease, disorders, or injury to the muscles, tendons, ligaments, or bones.
+These programs can often improve a person's ability to function and reduce their symptoms.
+They can also improve their well-being.

 What conditions can benefit from musculoskeletal rehab?

-Some of the conditions that may benefit from musculoskeletal rehab may include the following:
+Some of the conditions that may benefit from this type of rehab may include:

 • Amputation